twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 We strive to support Twisted on any version of Python that is the default Python for a vendor-supported release from a major platform, namely Debian, Ubuntu, the latest release of Windows, or the latest release of OS X.
 The versions of Python currently supported are listed in the ​INSTALL file for each release.

-A distribution release + Python version is only considered supported when a ​`buildbot builder <http://buildbot.twistedmatrix.com/>`_ exists for it.
+A distribution release + Python version is only considered supported when a `buidlbot builder <http://buildbot.twistedmatrix.com>`_ exists for it.

 Removing support for a Python version will be announced at least 1 release prior to the removal.

 How to deprecate APIs
 ---------------------

 Functions and methods
 ^^^^^^^^^^^^^^^^^^^^^